What is a Passion Fruit?

-- The Passion Fruit’s thick purple skin wrinkles when ripe.
+- Native to Brazil, Passion Fruit is considered to be the largest berry of all plants.
+The Passion Fruit’s thick purple skin wrinkles when ripe.
 Inside, it has small, black edible seeds surrounded by an aromatic, jelly-like pulp that has a lemony, sweet-tart flavor.

-- Traditionally used to make juices, Passion Fruit can be used to top ice cream or in blender drinks, such as Passion Fruit margaritas.
+- Ripe when wrinkled!
+Traditionally used to make juices, Passion Fruit can be used to top ice cream or in blender drinks, such as Passion Fruit margaritas.
 Or simply cut in half and enjoy the pulp with a spoon.

 - Allow fruit to ripen at room temperature until the skin is wrinkly and aromatic.
 Refrigerate ripe fruit and use within 3 days.

 Where are they grown?

 - New Zealand and U.S.A.